seefood/animated-gifs/README.md

 Update for 2018: As more sites start supporting WebM, I kept/converted larger GIF files to mp4 and WebM.
 Twitter and others block files over 5MB anyway.

+Update for 2023: WebM is still not replacing GIFs.
+This is stupid but here we are.

 **Note: This repo is big.
 It has ~4.2k animated gifs, and they're all awesome, but it's big and it will take some time to download/clone.**